5pideyy/5pideyy.github.io/_posts/2025-01-06-political-ctf-writeup.md

 timeout
 ```

->[!NOTE]
-> The timeout is not an issue because the time taken to render the webpage exceeds the timeout duration specified in the environment variable (`BOT_TIMEOUT`) . but the bot visits with the admin cookie and token is insterted into valid cookie
+> The timeout is not an issue because the time taken to render the webpage exceeds the timeout duration specified in the environment variable (`BOT_TIMEOUT`) . but the bot visits with the admin cookie and token is insterted into valid cookie. {: .prompt-tip }

 ---